sejungkwak/trading-paradise/README.md

   - [x] I want to be friends with them, so that I can participate in more events and shooting star wishes.

-    : User can submit their Friend code via the contact form.
+    : The user can submit their Friend code via the contact form.
   - [x] I want to get notified when there are updates on available items, so that I can get them before someone else.

     : In the contact form, there is an updates notification checkbox (“I would like to receive updates via Email”) for the user to tick.